Review: Scenic Rim walking tours explore Queensland’s majestic Southeast in style

 Spicers Canopy is the perfect place to spend the first two nights on this trip.
 Sleeping in a tent — permanent or otherwise — lends itself to a feeling of adventure.
 And that’s despite the fact that these particular tents come with queen size beds, feather down pillows, gorgeous white linen and a separate day bed to relax on between walks.

-To get the ball rolling, we hike 13km through the Main Range National Park to the peak of Mt Mitchell, which is bathed in low-hanging cloud.
-While the tracks are well maintained it’s not a walk to be sniffed at – especially coming down from the peak which can be steep and treacherously slippery.
+To get the ball rolling, we hike 13 kilometres through the Main Range National Park to the peak of Mount Mitchell, which is bathed in low-hanging cloud.
+While the tracks are well maintained it’s not a walk to be sniffed at — especially coming down from the peak which can be steep and treacherously slippery.

 Looking to take on the Scenic Rim Trail in Southeast Queensland?
 In this segment from the Tour the World travel TV series, we join Spicers Retreats on their fully guided Scenic Rim Trail walking tour.